pemdel/alx-system_engineering-devops/0x02-shell_redirections/README.md

-a script that the displaysthe  the number of lines that contain the pattern “bin” in the file
+this is a script that displays  lines containing the pattern “root” and 3 lines after them in the file